 “If the foot should say, ‘Because I am not a hand, I don’t belong to the body,’ in spite of this, it still belongs to the body.”
 (1 Cor 12:15)

 Notice that, to begin with, my focus was wrong: comparing myself with others.
 I think this frustration can also arise when there is not sufficient recognition that what happens on Sunday morning is not everything that the body is, does, or can be.
 Therefore, if your gifts are optimized for something outside of that scene, you are not a lesser believer.
 Indeed, ‘Where do I fit?’ and ‘How do I function?’ are definitely the pressing questions for me in the context of the church right now.

 I think another frustration point for me is feeling like I can never be good enough.
 Which, there is a truth that I am not, nor can I be, good enough.
 But given what Jesus has already accomplished for me, it seems profane and unprofitable to emphasis my unworthiness.

 I have a fear of becoming too sectarian, or denominational, or just too assimilated into the culture of my local body: not only is this my church, but this church is my Jesus.
 I really feel like a local church culture can become insular to the point of feeling suffocating.
 To be fair, the same can be said about a family’s culture as well.
 I’m not sure what more to say or do about that, it’s just an observation.

 It seems to me that every potential frustration I could have, related to my faith, is just an extension of some chronic, long-term personal struggle.
-So, maybe there is a thought there: maybe if the church body were functioning in a way to more precisely and comprehensively minister healing to those struggles, maybe fewer people would be pressed to walk away.
-That’s just one thing though.
+Perhaps that is worth considering: maybe if the church body were functioning in a way to more precisely and comprehensively ministered healing to those struggles, maybe fewer people would be pressed to walk away.
+That’s just one of many potential issues, though.
 It seems I have tried to bite off more than I can chew in one post by asking this question.